saymrwulf/uhd/notes.md

-2022-10-07T21:37:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (uhd) 2022-10-07T06:30:00 - Refactor for clarity, might break a few tests though (uhd) 2022-10-07T17:02:00 - Minor doc updates: linking to article on quantization (uhd)
+2022-10-07T21:37:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (uhd) 2022-10-07T06:30:00 - Refactor for clarity, might break a few tests though (uhd) 2022-10-07T17:02:00 - Minor doc updates: linking to article on quantization (uhd) 2022-10-07T18:36:00 - Quick fix, referencing a known issue from the official repo (uhd)